YuTing-Linux/yuting.github.io/README.md

 *Exploit Education :: Andrew Griffiths' Exploit Education | [link to https://exploit.education/](https://exploit.education/)

 WorldTop1000H4ck3r@Blog

-*Microsoft Edge RCE - (CVE-2018-8495) - Abdulrahman Al-Qabandi | [link to https://leucosite.com/Microsoft-Edge-RCE/]
+*Microsoft Edge RCE - (CVE-2018-8495) - Abdulrahman Al-Qabandi | [link to https://leucosite.com/Microsoft-Edge-RCE/](https://leucosite.com/Microsoft-Edge-RCE/)
-*Microsoft Edge RCE - (CVE-2018-8495) - Abdulrahman Al-Qabandi(https://leucosite.com/Microsoft-Edge-RCE/)

 You can use the [editor on GitHub](https://github.com/YuTing-Linux/yuting.github.io/edit/master/README.md) to maintain and preview the content for your website in Markdown files.